 Keywords:

-Iron wood, Bioprospecting, Phytochemistry, Traditional Knowledge, Wood-Quality, Xylology.
+Iron wood, Bioprospecting, Phytochemistry, Traditional Knowledge, Wood-Quality5, Xylology.

 Introduction

 Xylia xylocarpa (Roxb.)
 W. Theob., is an economically important timber species with a native range in India to Indo-China.
 The Burmese species, X. dolabriformis Benth., known as Pyinkado was introduced into Assam in 1927 by sowing seeds obtained from Burma (De 1955) and now this species is regarded as a synonym of X. xylocarpa.
 In India, the species is commonly known as Irul, Irulpool, Irumullu, Kadamaram, Pangal, Suriya, Iron wood and is a large deciduous tree distributed throughout Central and South India, extending in the east, up to Bihar and Odisha.
 This tree is a dominant component of moist deciduous forests of the Western Ghats associated with other species like Adina cordifolia, Dalbergia latifolia, Lagerstroemia lanceolata, Pterocarpus marsupium, Schleichera oleosa, Tectona grandis, Terminalia paniculata, T. tomentosa.
 (Arora 1960).
 In mixed deciduous forests of Western Ghats, X. xylocarpa forms exclusive patches of young plants under the shades of large trees including Teak.
 In Odisha, it is sometimes found mixed with Sal, forming pole crops.
 X. xylocarpa is a favourite timber for the construction of boats, canoes, in ship-building as knees, crooks, and keels.
 In Kerala, the species is distributed in moist deciduous forests and in plains.
 It is extensively used for house-building in the form of beams, posts and scantlings for which it is a good substitute for Teak and Sal.
 It is widely used in the manufacture of agricultural implements (Masani and Bajaj 1962).
 It is also good fuel wood, leaves as green manure and bark has medicinal properties (Reff) .
 X. xylocarpa is a very good host for the lac insect, Kerria lacca, which feeds on the sap of its twigs and branches (Mathur and Singh 1960).
 The study compiles the recent scientific understanding of X. xylocarpa in various aspects including research gaps and conservation efforts.